Third Annual Magazines Canada Fellow

 About the Magazines Canada Fellowships

 We seek to develop the next generation of professionals working in Canadian magazine media to inform, engage and inspire readers around the globe.
 Magazines Canada presents a series of fellowships to Canadian journalists, students and recent graduates working on stories that explore in depth the issues that are most important to Canadians.
 The Fellowships program seeks to deepen the conversation on issues that drive our country forward and present these issues in any and all platforms including print, digital and new media.
-Because the issues that shape our country are ever-evolving, fellowship topics will change each year, and may range from socio-economic matters, to the economy, to lifestyle and beyond.
+As the issues that shape our country are ever-evolving, so, too, are the topics applicants choose to cover in their submissions.
+Each year, topics will change, and may range from socio-economic matters, to the economy, to lifestyle and beyond.
 Applicants may use a variety of storytelling tools to apply for a fellowship, including but not limited to text, illustration, photography, video or audio/podcasts, singly or in combination.

 What do Magazines Canada Fellows Do?